masonfmatthews/readmes/professional.md

 Sadly, determining the correct medium of communication is hard.
 There are a few ways to go right and a lot of ways to go wrong.
 Here are the modalities we have at our disposal these days:

-* Face-to-face conversations.
-These are high bandwidth, and with a whiteboard, they can be the best way to brainstorm/architect new solutions.
+* Face-to-face conversations (in person or videoconferencing).
+These are high bandwidth, and with a whiteboard/sketch tool, they can be the best way to brainstorm/architect new solutions.
 I also find that it's the hardest to misunderstand someone when you're looking them in the face.
 However, if the only goal of the interaction is to communicate a decision or ask for feedback on something, you should not interrupt someone's day for that.
 Choose an asynchronous method instead.
 * Screen-sharing or phone calls.
 Still high-bandwidth, but you lose the cues of body language.
 Great for coding (or brainstorming in the absence of face-to-face time), but again, don't overuse them.
 * Emails.
 Honestly, I'm a big fan.
 I never lose track of a message (like I do in the rush of Slack), and they are asynchronous enough I can batch them into my interrupt-driven time.
 If you don't have a blocker and can wait a few hours, this is the best way to get me to do something for you.
-* Text messages.
-If you need something from me immediately and you can't tap me on the shoulder, sending me a text is probably the best way to get a quick response.
-I handle them first when I come out of meetings, and if I get a text when I'm heads-down, I can know whether I have to break my flow before I break my flow.
 * Slack.
 Ugh.
 I hate Slack.
 It's causing us to become a hyperactive hive mind, and we're losing our ability to concentrate on one thing for long periods of time.
 Still, it exists, and a company can use it well if they use it sparingly.
 You just won't find me in the "fun" channels.

 ## What I think about meetings

 I worked for a big company out of college, so I tend to cringe at the thought of a meeting.
-That being said, they're not all destined to be awful.
+That being said, they're not destined to be awful.
 Here are the heuristics I use to keep meetings effective/bearable:

 * Articulate goals for each meeting in advance.
 * Never run late.
 If you need to talk more, reevaluate the attendee list and get back together in a smaller group to cover what's left.